tensorchord/pgvecto.rs-docs/src/admin/fdw.md

-# Setting up Foreign Data Wrapper (FDW) reduce the pressure on the primary instance
+# Foreign data wrapper (FDW)

-Vector retrieval is a query that consumes CPU and IO, even if there already have an index.
-If this query is run on the primary instance, it can negatively impact its performance.
-To alleviate this issue, it is recommended to execute the query on a specific PostgreSQL cluster, which will reduce the pressure on the primary instance.
+[Foreign data wrapper(FDW)](https://wiki.postgresql.org/wiki/Foreign_data_wrappers) is an extension in PostgreSQL that allows you to access and query data stored in remote databases as if they were local tables.
+FDW provides a way to integrate and interact with different data sources.

-[Foreign data wrapper(FDW)](https://wiki.postgresql.org/wiki/Foreign_data_wrappers) is a module that you can use to access and interact with an external data (foreign data) source.
-They allow you to query foreign objects from remote servers as if they were local objects.
-Postgres now has a lot of foreign data wrappers available and they work with plenty of different source types: NoSQL databases, platforms like Twitter and Facebook, geospatial data formats, etc.
+With the FDW extension, you can define foreign tables in your local PostgreSQL database that mirror the structure of tables in remote databases.
+These foreign tables act as proxies or wrappers for the remote data, enabling you to perform SELECT, INSERT, UPDATE, and DELETE operations on them, just like regular tables in PostgreSQL.

 In this tutorial, we will use the [`postgres_fdw`](https://www.postgresql.org/docs/current/postgres-fdw.html) module, which includes the foreign-data wrapper.
 This wrapper can be used to access data stored in external PostgreSQL servers.
 This article will explain how to use `postgres_fdw` to access index data in a foreign PostgreSQL cluster that already has the [`pgvecto.rs`](https://github.com/tensorchord/pgvecto.rs) extension installed.

-## Deploying PostgreSQL Clusters
+## Deploy local and foreign PostgreSQL clusters

 In this tutorial, we will use docker compose to deploy two PostgreSQL clusters.